This article was last updated on: October 2018

 I went on the very first tour they made.
-They still do them but now they’ve turned more expensive as they have grown popular.
+They still do them but now they’ve become more expensive as they have grown popular.

-I was lucky, like if I had bought a flat before it was actually built.
-And then its value gone up so much to the point of not being able to buy it had I delayed the decision.
+I was lucky, like if I had bought a flat before it was actually built and then its value increased so much to the point of not being able to afford it had I delayed the decision.

 So, I did all the paperwork, the payment, and the general process.
-They ask for many documents and the whole thing takes its time while the North Korea’s government decides if you’re undesirable.
+They ask for many documents and the whole thing takes its time while North Korea’s government decides if you’re undesirable to them.